simonmichael/hledger/MANUAL.markdown

 #### add

-Note: this command can append to your journal file.
+*This command can append to your journal file.*

 The add command prompts interactively for new transactions, and appends them to the journal file.
 Each transaction is appended when you complete